Signal Word

 Conclusion

 Signal words like “Danger” and “Warning” are more than bold typography—they are the first line of defense in chemical safety.
 By recognizing their meaning, respecting the accompanying details, and integrating label review into everyday workflows, you transform a simple warning into actionable protection.
-The next time you see that bold “Danger” on a label, don’t just read it; let it guide you to a safer, more informed action.
+Day to day, the next time you see that bold “Danger” on a label, don’t just read it; let it guide you to a safer, more informed action.
 Your vigilance today prevents harm tomorrow.

 New